wilsonrljr/sysidentpy/docs/en/user-guide/how-to/array-api-dispatch.md

 # Array API Standard Support

-SysIdentPy provides experimental, opt-in support for the [Python Array API standard](https://data-apis.org/array-api/latest/), enabling users to run supported system identification workflows with different array backends, including PyTorch (CPU and CUDA), CuPy, JAX, and any other library that conforms to the standard, without modifying model code.
+SysIdentPy provides experimental, opt-in support for the [Python Array API standard](https://data-apis.org/array-api/latest/).
+The strongest automated coverage today is for NumPy, PyTorch (CPU and CUDA), and `array_api_strict`; CuPy and JAX remain experimental compatibility targets that follow the same dispatch layer but are not yet exercised in the main automated test matrix.

 This page explains what the Array API standard is, why SysIdentPy adopted it, how the implementation works, which modules and algorithms are currently supported, and how to use it in practice.